 In the past I partnered with Brendan Madden, Chief Executive, Tom Sawyer Software, to submit a proposal to the National Institute of Standards and Technology (NIST) Advanced Technology Program on graph visualization technology, which received $2 million in research funding.

-In 2000, Tom Sawyer Software received the U.S. Patent Number 6,091,424 Titled “Labeling Graphical Features of Drawings,” which I helped author, along with Brendan Madden and Professor Konstantinos Kakoulis.
+In 2000, Tom Sawyer Software received the U.S. Patent Number 6,091,424 Titled “Labeling Graphical Features of Drawings,” which I helped author, along with Tom Sawyer Software CEO Brendan Madden, and Professor Konstantinos Kakoulis.

 Do you have any predictions for graph visualization and analysis in the year 2020?
 It’s not that far off.